AdobeDocs/target.es-ES/help/c-integrating-target-with-mac/a4t/before-implement.md

 Cuando solucione problemas, asegúrese de que el ID suplementario esté presente en las visitas de Analytics.

-## Registro de Analytics en el lado del cliente {#client-side}
+## Client-side Analytics logging {#client-side}

-De forma predeterminada, cuando [!DNL Experience Cloud Visitor ID Service]at. js, y appmeasurement. js están en la página, [!DNL Adobe Analytics] y se unen [!DNL Target] correctamente eventos para fines de informes y análisis en el back-backend, siempre y cuando se incluya el ID suplementario correcto desde la página, como se mencionó arriba.
+By default, when at.js, the [!DNL Experience Cloud Visitor ID Service], and appMeasurement.js are on the page, [!DNL Adobe Analytics] and [!DNL Target] correctly stitch events for reporting and analytics purposes in the backend as long as the correct supplemental ID is included from the page, as mentioned above.
 No tendrá que gestionar y realizar operaciones adicionales para A 4 T para funcionar correctamente.

-Sin embargo, existen casos en los que es posible que desee tener más control sobre cuándo y cómo enviar datos de análisis relacionados con [!DNL Target][!DNL Analytics] los informes.
-Puede tener una herramienta de análisis interna que aproveche con fines internos pero también desea enviar los datos de análisis a [!DNL Analytics] través del producto de análisis interno para que otros miembros de su organización puedan seguir utilizándose [!DNL Analytics] como fuente de informes visual.
-Consulte [el paso 7: Consulte at. js o mbox. js en todas las páginas del sitio](/help/c-integrating-target-with-mac/a4t/a4timplementation.md#step7) en *Analytics para la implementación de Target* para obtener más información.
+However, there are cases when you might want to have more control on when and how to send analytics data related to [!DNL Target] to [!DNL Analytics] for reporting purposes.
+You might have an in-house analytics tool that you leverage for internal purposes but also want to send the analytics data to [!DNL Analytics] via your in-house analytics product so that other members of your organization can continue to utilize [!DNL Analytics] as a visual reporting source.
+See [Step 7: Reference at.js or mbox.js on all site pages](/help/c-integrating-target-with-mac/a4t/a4timplementation.md#step7) in *Analytics for Target Implementation* for more information.